FuelLabs/fuels-ts/apps/docs/src/guide/transactions/transaction-subscriptions.md

 # Transaction Subscriptions

 When submitting transactions via the SDK, usually this is done by calling a method in a [script](../scripts/running-scripts.md) or [contract](../contracts/methods.md#call), or sending a transaction via a [predicate](../predicates/methods.md#sendtransaction) or [wallet](../wallets/index.md).
-These methods submit the transaction and then returns a [TransactionResponse](./transaction-response.md) that allows you to view the result of a transaction at your convenience, leaving the rest of your app processing unblocked.
+These methods submit the transaction and then return a [TransactionResponse](./transaction-response.md) that allows you to view the result of a transaction at your convenience, leaving the rest of your app processing unblocked.

 However, if you want to send a transaction and continue subscribing to it's result, the SDK also exposes the `sendTransactionAndAwaitStatus` available on a [Provider](../provider/index.md).
 This method takes a [TransactionRequest](./transaction-request.md) and returns a minimal transaction result that contains the ID, status and receipts.